 - There was a significant and positive correlation between parental stress and screen use.
 That is, as parents reported higher levels of stress, they also reported that their children spent a greater part of the day using screens.

-- Arab parents and parents whose income is lower than average were more likely to suffer from psychological stress during this time than those from stronger socioeconomic groups.
+- Parents with income that is lower than average, and in particular, Arab parents, were more likely to suffer from psychological stress during this time than those from stronger socioeconomic groups.

-Our findings suggest that the COVID-19 outbreak and subsequent lockdowns may have exacerbated the negative effects of screen time among young children.
-This is because the COVID-19 outbreak affected families’ economic stability and stress levels while, at the same time, leaving young children at home when early childhood education frameworks were closed.
+The findings suggest that the Covid-19 outbreak and subsequent lockdowns may have exacerbated the negative effects of screen time among young children.
+This is because the Covid-19 outbreak affected families’ economic stability and stress levels while, at the same time, leaving young children at home when early childhood education frameworks were closed.

 This research was generously supported by the Beracha Foundation, the Bernard van Leer Foundation, and Yad Hanadiv.